Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

-Homeowners who want to save money on interest should also consider this card for its zero percent APR on purchases for 15 months (followed by a variable APR of 14.99 to 23.74 percent).
-If you have a large home improvement project coming up and want some time to pay it down, scoring a lengthy zero percent offer can lead to significant savings over time.
+Homeowners who want to save money on interest should also consider this card for its 0 percent APR on purchases for 15 months (followed by a variable APR of 14.99 percent to 23.74 percent).
+If you have a large home improvement project coming up and want some time to pay it down, scoring a lengthy 0 percent offer can lead to significant savings over time.

 Citi® Double Cash Card